 Is the person backing up always at fault?

-People’s first question about backing up accidents is often “is the reversing driver always at fault?”
+People’s first question about backing up accidents is often “is the reversing driver always at fault?” or “if you reverse into someone who is at fault?”

-The answer is no, while the person who was reversing is often at fault, they are not always at fault for the back up accident.
+While the person who was reversing is often at fault, they are not always at fault for the back up accident.
 Like any other car accident, fault has to be determined based on the facts of the accident.

 To determine fault, courts typically will consider: